-All students are required to maintain a professional appearance and must adhere to the following dress code: A black jacket (provided with your kit) that must be worn with business casual pants (no jeans other than announced dress down days) and closed toe shoes that cover the top of the foot.
-Provided name tags must be worn at all times while attending school and displayed at all times.
+Students are required to maintain a professional appearance and must adhere to the dress code.
+Cosmetology and Barbering students are provided a black outer garment.
+Esthetics and Esthetics & Nail Specialty students are provided a scrub top and pants.
+All students must wear closed toe shoes covering the top of the foot.
+Pajamas and slippers cannot be worn at any time.
+The provided name tags must be worn and displayed at all times while attending school.
+Any layers are to be worn underneath the provided outer garment.
 Students are expected to give proper attention to personal hygiene.
-Please keep in mind that strong scents/odors can be a distraction to others.
+Please keep in mind that strong scents/odors can be a distraction to others and may be addressed by your teacher or Director.